How to Develop the Perfect Startup Pitch

 - Is your business model one that is fundable?

-Follow this g build a plan that tells investors what they want and need to know to consider investing in your company.
+Follow this plan that tells investors what they want and need to know to consider investing in your company.

 1. Make a statement with a story